CybercentreCanada/CCCS-Yara/README.md

 Over the years we have seen many Yara rules; in order to leverage them to their full potential we always had to modify some of their associated metadata, even for rules we developped ourselves.
 Adjusting simple elements such as datetime format and adding important information to help analysts.

-This specificstion also include fields specific to the [MITRE ATT&CK framework](https://attack.mitre.org/matrices/enterprise/) to identify techniques and universal [MITRE ATT&CK threat groups](https://attack.mitre.org/groups/).
+This specification also include fields specific to the [MITRE ATT&CK framework](https://attack.mitre.org/matrices/enterprise/) to identify techniques and universal [MITRE ATT&CK threat groups](https://attack.mitre.org/groups/).

+Note: The [Cyber Threat Intelligence Rpository](https://github.com/mitre/cti) is a submodule of this repository.
+The following command can be used to clone and initilize the submodule "git clone --recurse-submodules https://github.com/CybercentreCanada/CCCS-Yara.git" or after cloning you can use "git submodule update --init --recursive".

 [AssemblyLine](https://www.cyber.gc.ca/en/assemblyline) supports this specification natively and will leverage it to provide more context around YARA signature hits.